Pre and Post-Disaster Recovery for Community Organizations and Local Government

 - Joplin Pays it Forward (PDF)

 As a home rule state, disaster recovery is the responsibility of local and tribal governments.
 It's possible that there will be no federal or state funding available for recovery.
-Much of the available federal funding is dependent upon a Presidential Disaster Declaration and declarations may only include parts of the Public Assistance (Infrastructure) or Individual Assistance (Individuals and Families) programs.
+Much of the available federal funding is dependent upon a Presidential Disaster Declaration and declarations may only include parts of the Public Assistance (Infrastructure) or Individual Assistance (Individuals and Households) programs.
 Even with outside funding, local ownership of the recovery process is necessary for success.

 The mission of a Long-Term Recovery Organization (LTRO) is to help those neighbors for whom federal and state disaster assistance will not be enough.
 An LTRO may serve as a clearinghouse and point of contact for volunteer efforts to repair damaged housing, mediating between homeowners in need and volunteer groups that come to do the repair work.